tom-krieger/security_baseline/README.md

 ### Reporting

-This module knows two possible methods of reporting.
+This module has two possible methods of reporting.
 First you can create a Puppet fact with the reporting results and upload this fact to the Puppet Master.
 Or you choose to create a CSV report which will be stored on the server and can be collected afterwards with some collecting job.

 Reporting is configured as follows